|

 damage with the developing brain and neurological system.

-retardation need to be locked away in an institution for the safety of
+Do individuals with severe and profound intellectual disability need to be locked away in an institution for the safety of

 all concerned?